tldr-pages/tldr/pages/common/dolt-clone.md

 > Clone a repository into a new directory.
 > More information: <https://docs.dolthub.com/interfaces/cli#dolt-clone>.

-- Clone a repository into a new directory (defaults to the repository name):
+- Clone an existing repository into a specific directory (defaults to the repository name):

 `dolt clone {{repository_url}} {{directory_name}}`